-Hilo vs. Kona itinerary suggestions
+Hilo vs. Kona Itinerary Suggestions

 Usually when you’re on vacation – especially when you’re going to a tropical destination like Hawaii – you want to indulge a little.
 You want to relax and feel like you’re in paradise.

 If you’ve got a week on the Big Island, try 3 days in Kona, 2 in Hilo, and 2 in Volcanoes National Park.
-Or consider swapping out a day in Hilo for one on the less-populated northern side of the island.
-Kona and Hilo are both worth visiting – just adjust your schedule based on whether you prefer beaches and upscale shops or rainforests and history.
+Or consider swapping out a day in Hilo for one on the less-populated northern side of the island, perhaps in Waimea or Laupahoehoe.